 The big difference between Agile and traditional project methodologies comes after the high-level planning is done.
 For an Agile project, you’ll plan only the initial sprint in detail, rather than the entire project.
 Under Agile, it’s only after each sprint is completed that the next sprint's details are planned.
 This iterative process enables your project team to adapt each sprint plan based on the previous sprint outcome(s).

 The sprint details of your plan should be put into your Agile project management tool.
 If your software comes with templates, you may be able to use a blank Agile template or a sample Agile project plan to create your new project plan.

 Here’s an Agile project plan example that can be used as a template:

 Once your project plan is complete, it’s time to set up the proper project management workflows within your new Agile project software.
 For instance, if you’ll be using the Scrum framework you’ll now need to create your Scrum workflow.

-Workflows simply ensure that tasks and activities move through the right people at the right time and the work is properly completed and tracked.
-Since Agile best practices outline an iterative and incremental approach to work, your workflows need to be able to accommodate cycles of work.
+Workflows ensure tasks and activities move through the right people at the right time and the work is properly completed and tracked.
+Since Agile best practices recommend an iterative and incremental approach, your workflows need to accommodate cycles of work.

 A standard workflow would often assume a task would move from “in progress” to “in review” to “complete.”
-But with Agile project planning, you may need to be able to send tasks between “in progress” and “in review” several times before they ever get to the “complete” phase.
+But with Agile project planning, you may need to exchange tasks between “in progress” and “in review” several times before they ever get to the “complete” phase.
 It’s critical that your software can handle this without losing visibility of progress.